yoook/filterRSS/README.md

 It is expected to return `True` if the item shall stay in the rss feed or `False` if it shall be removed.

-As you might wish to have different filter functions for different rss feeds, you have to select the file implementing the desired filter function as the first option to `filterRSS.py`.
+As you might wish to have different filter functions for different rss or atom feeds, you have to select the file implementing the desired filter function as the first option to `filterRSS.py`.

 ## Usage with Liferea